 When your flight arrives in Athens you’ll be welcomed by the staff the airport to get your visit off to the right start.

 Getting into Athens from Athens Airport

 With a wide range of transport options available at Athens Airport, travelling into the city centre is easy.
-Choose from metro, buses, taxi, private transfer, hotel shuttle, car rental, or Uber.
+Choose from metro, buses, taxi, private transfer, hotel shuttle, car rental or Uber.
 Athens airport subway is the best choice for public transport.
 Fast and frequent services make Athens metro a very popular transportation option.
-Just a 5-minute walk from the terminal, the airport train station building is located at the Departures Level and takes about 40 minutes to get to Syntagma Square.
+Just a 5-minute walk from the terminal, the airport train station building is located at the departures level and takes about 40 minutes to get to Syntagma Square.
 If you are looking for a cheaper option, then take the Athens airport bus X95 and will get you to Syntagma Square in downtown Athens in about 60 minutes, depending on traffic.
 Athens airport taxis are the most convenient way to reach Athens city centre.
-The yellow Athens airport taxis are lined up at the official taxi rank, outside Exit 3 of the Arrivals Level.
-The journey takes about 35-40 minutes, or you can request an Uber.
+The yellow Athens airport taxis are lined up at the official taxi rank, outside exit 3 of the arrivals level.
+The journey takes about 35 to 40 minutes, or you can request an Uber.
 If you are after comfort, it's possible to organise a private airport transfer or you may wish to rent a car.
 There are a range of car rental companies available at the airport, depending on the car that suits your needs.

 Getting around Athens